LiyrAstroph/RECON/README.md

 #PSDArg           1.0e1:2.5:1.5:1.5e-2:0.01   # type 2, bending power-law: A:a1:a2:freq:noise
 #===============================================
 ```

+# Outputs
+``RECON`` generates posterior samples ``posterior_sample.txt`` for PSD parameters and frequency series for reconstructing input time series.
+The reconstructions based on posterior samples are stored in ``recon.txt``.

+``RECON`` also calculates evidence at the end of running, printed out on terminal screen.

 # An Exemplary Case
 Application to the 5100A light curve of NGC 5548, see arXiv: 1802.07958.